 - Fall armyworm (Spodoptera frugiperda)

 - Native budworm (Helicoverpa punctigera, formerly Heliothis punctigera)

 Monitoring these moths with pheromone traps gives an early warning of the arrival or emergence of the pest and gives an indication of pest pressure throughout the season.
 This information can be used to improve pest management decisions.

-Use these pheromone lures with our delta trap.
-Check traps weekly, removing any moths and incidental insects from the sticky base.
-Replace the sticky inserts when they become filled with dust or insects, and replace the pheromone lures monthly.
+Use these pheromone lures with our delta traps or bucket traps.
+Check traps weekly, removing any moths and incidental insects from the sticky base of the delta trap or the inside of the bucket trap.
+Replace the sticky inserts in delta traps when they become filled with dust or insects.
+Replace the pheromone lures monthly.

-Corn earworm and native budworm are pests of a wide range of crops including vegetables, tree and vine crops, ornamentals, and broad-acre crops.
+- Corn earworm and native budworm (both commonly referred to as Heliothis) are pests of a wide range of crops including vegetables, tree and vine crops, ornamentals, and broad-acre crops.
 Use pheromone traps to determine the timing and size of flights of adult moths.
-A bowl trap or funnel trap may be more suitable than a delta trap for known high pressure situations.
+A bucket trap is more suitable than a delta trap for this pest.